 Display the configured role for the configured port.

-MRP function is only supported on the CP-0804X
+MRP function is only supported per customer request.

 Media Redundancy Protocol (MRP) is an IEC standard protocol to prevent the ring topology from loop, and it is defined as IEC 62439-2.
 The recovery time of MRP is much faster than STP and even than RSTP, so it is suitable in most Industrial Ethernet applications.